XD7479/xd7479.github.io/content/authors/admin/_index.md

 ---
 I am a first-year Computer Science Ph.D. student at Johns Hopkins University, where I'm fortunate to be advised by Bloomberg Distinguished Professor <a href="https://www.cs.jhu.edu/~ayuille/">Alan Yuille</a>.

 Before this, I received my B.Eng. degree from Tongji University in 2021.
-I have also spent great time at ByteDance and NIO.
+I have also spent great time at NIO, ByteDance and Amazon.

-My research interests currently lie in the field of semi-/weakly-supervised learning and robustness in computer vision.
+My research interests currently lie in the field of semi-/weakly-supervised learning and vision-and-language learning.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->